ed2131/week-3-challenge/README.md

 ## Usage

-The app produces randomly generated passwords to fit the user defined criteria,
+The app produces randomly generated passwords to fit the user defined criteria.
+Start by clicking or tapping the "Generate password" button, a prompt will apppear on screen asking for a passowrd length, Enter any value betwwen 8 and 128 and click "Okay". follow the proceeding prompts and a password will be generated for the user.

 ## Credits